Microsoft/azure-docs.pt-pt/articles/azure-cache-for-redis/cache-redis-cache-arm-provision.md

 ## <a name="resources-to-deploy"></a>Recursos a implementar
 ### <a name="azure-cache-for-redis"></a>Cache do Azure para Redis
-Cria a Cache do Azure para Redis.
+Cria o cache do Azure para Redis.

     {
       "apiVersion": "2015-08-01",